 HostsMan is a feature-rich tool that lets you add, remove, edit entries in the Hosts file.
 It also lets you easily add third-party Hosts lists that help in blocking malware sites and lets you easily enable or disable the Hosts file.
 It includes a built-in hosts file updater & a hosts editor.
 It lets you scan the hosts file for errors, duplicates, and possible hijacks – and also lets you create an Exclusion list.
 One more useful feature it offers is the Hosts file backup manager.
 Backup your Hosts file to a safe place and use it to restore it, should the need arise.

-Hostman also lets you Flush DNS cache, open Hosts with a text editor, count the number of hosts, find duplicates, replace IP, scan hosts for malicious entries, rearrange hosts, manage DNS Client Service and more.
-In short, it’s the only Hosts Manager that you will even need.
+Hostman also lets you Flush DNS cache, open Hosts with a text editor, count the number of hosts, find duplicates, replace IP, scan hosts for malicious entries, rearrange hosts, manage DNS Client Service, and more.
+In short, it’s the only Hosts Manager that you will ever need.
 You can download it from its home page.

 2] Using SysMate Hosts File Manager